microsoft/PromptCraft-Robotics/chatgpt_airsim/README.md

 ## Getting started (Windows only - for now)
 - As a prerequisite, you need to create an OpenAI account the allows access ChatGPT through the chat.openai.com website.
-- Install the required packages
+- Set up the conda environment
-`pip install -r requirements.txt`
+`conda env create -f environment.yml`
 - Set up the access token such that the ChatGPT interface can communicate with the model.
 Navigate to https://chat.openai.com/api/auth/session, and copy the `accessToken`.
 Paste it in the `access_token` field of `config.json`.
 - Download the AirSim binary from [Releases](https://github.com/microsoft/PromptCraft-Robotics/releases), and unzip the package.